Department of Astronomy Equity, Diversity, & Inclusion Mission and Code of Conduct

-By the 2017 Plan of Organization of the Department of Astronomy, the Equity, Diversity, and Inclusion Committee responsibilities include but are not limited to:
+Per the Department of Astronomy's Plan of Organization, the Equity, Diversity, and Inclusion Committee responsibilities include but are not limited to:

 - Recommending initiatives to raise awareness of issues related to inclusion and diversity in astronomy and related fields.